 Driving a Disaster – 5 Signs That You Should Trade in Your Car

 Imagine for a moment you have the car all packed, cruising down the highway for that long awaited weekend away at the beach.
 When all of a sudden, black smoke starts billowing out from underneath your bonnet and you are forced to pull over.
-Suddenly, a beach weekend away with your partner turns into a night with Bobby from Jimbo’s Quick Tows.
+Suddenly, a beach weekend away with your partner turns into a night with Bobby from a tow truck company.

-Now I don’t know about you, but I personally would rather a beautiful beach than the company of big Bobby.
+Now I don’t know about you, but I personally would rather a beautiful beach than the company of a repair shop.
 So, before you enjoy that vending machine dinner in the garage, here are 5 signs that you should trade in your car.